-DDOCDAMME Earmulate and develop methometical arguments in a locical manner.
-Also PROGRAMME OUTCOME Formulate and develop mathematical arguments in a logical manner.
-Also when there is a need for information, the student will be able to identify, locate, evaluate, and effectively use than information for handling issues or solving problems at hand.
+PROGRAMME Formulate and develop mathematical arguments in a logical manner.
+Also OUTCOME when there is a need for information, the student will be able to identify, locate, evaluate, and effectively use than information for handling issues or solving problems at hand.
 Acquire good knowledge and understanding in advanced areas of mathematics and its applications.
-More specifically- Enabling students to develop a positive attitude towards mathematics as an interesting and valuable subject of study.
-A student should get a relational understanding of mathematical concepts and concerned structures, and should be able to follow the patterns involved, mathematical reasoning.
-Ability to analyse a problem, identify and define the computing requirements, which may beappropriate to its solution.
-Introduction to various courses like group theory, ring theory, field theory, metric spaces, number theory.
-Enhancing students' overall development and to equip them with mathematical modelling abilities, problem solving skills, creative talent and power of communication necessary for various kinds of employment.
-Ability to pursue advanced studies and research in pure and applied mathematical science.
-PROGRAMME Students will be able to apply critical thinking skills to solve problems that SPECIFIC OUTCOME can be modelled mathematically, to critically interpret numerical and graphical data, to read and constructmathematical arguments and proofs, to use computer technology appropriately to solve problems and to promote understanding, to apply mathematical knowledge to a career related to mathematicalsciences thus cultivating a proper attitude for higher learning in mathematics.
-Students will be able to Think in a critical manner. • Know when there is a need for information, to be able to identify, locate, evaluate, and effectively use that information for the issue or problem at hand.
+More specifically- • Enabling students to develop a positive attitude towards mathematics as an interesting and valuable subject of study. • A student should get a relational understanding of mathematical concepts and concerned structures, and should be able to follow the patterns involved, mathematical reasoning. • Ability to analyse a problem, identify and define the computing requirements, which may beappropriate to its solution. • Introduction to various courses like group theory, ring theory, field theory, metric spaces, number theory. • Enhancing students' overall development and to equip them with mathematical modelling abilities, problem solving skills, creative talent and power of communication necessary for various kinds of employment. • Ability to pursue advanced studies and research in pure and applied mathematical science.
+PROGRAMME Students will be able to apply critical thinking skills to solve problems that SPECIFIC can be modelled mathematically, to critically interpret numerical and OUTCOME graphical data, to read and constructmathematical arguments and proofs, to use computer technology appropriately to solve problems and to promote understanding, to apply mathematical knowledge to a career related to mathematical sciences thus cultivating a proper attitude for higher learning in mathematics.
+Students will be able to • Think in a critical manner. •Know when there is a need for information, to be able to identify, locate, evaluate, and effectively use that information for the issue or problem at hand.

-OUTCOME Formulate and develop mathematical arguments in a logical manner.
-Acquire good knowledge and understanding in advanced areas of mathematics and statistics, chosen by the student from the given courses.
-Understand, formulate and use quantitative models arising in social science, Business andother contexts.
-Students will be well equipped to critically analyze a given problem, understand and build a mathematical model to represent the problem, solve the resulting equations and interpret theresulting solution.
+• Formulate and develop mathematical arguments in a logical manner. • Acquire good knowledge and understanding in advanced areas of mathematics and statistics chosen by the student from the given courses • Understand formulate and use quantitative models arising in social • Olderstand, formulate and use qualificative models ansing in social science, Business andoiner contexis.
+LEARNING Students will be well equipped to critically analyze a given problem, OUTCOME understand and build a mathematical model to represent the problem, solve the resulting equations and interpret theresulting solution.
 Students are well prepared for higher studies in their chosen field.
-COURSES OUTCOMES (On completion of the courses, the students will be able to understand-) MATH-H-CC-T-01 Course title: Calculus & Analytical Geometry • Hyperbolic functions and its derivative, higher order derivatives, Leibnitz After the completion of this course the students will be able to conceptualize the basic concepts about calculus and 2D, 3D Geometry.
-Asymptotes.
-Singular points, concavity and inflection points.
-Curve tracing in Cartesian coordinates, tracing in polar coordinates of standard curves.
-L'Hospital's rule, applications in business, economics and life sciences.
-Reduction formulae, derivations and illustrations of reduction formulae of different type. • Parametric equations, parameterizing a curve, arc length of a curve, arc length of parametric curves, area under a curve, area and volume of surface of revolution, techniques of sketching conics.
+COURSES OUTCOMES (On completion of the courses, the students will be able to COURSES understand) мати и сс т о1 • Hyperbalic functions and its derivative, higher order derivatives.
+Leibnitz MAIN-H-CC-I-UI • Hyperbolic functions and its derivative, higher order derivatives, Leronitz Course lille: Calculus & rule and its applications.
+Analytical Geometry • Pedal equations. • Curvature, radius of curvature, centre of curvature, circle of curvature After the completion of this course • Asymptotes. the students will be able to conceptualize the basic concepts about calculus and 2D, 3D Geometry. • Singular points, concavity and inflection points. • Curve tracing in Cartesian coordinates, tracing in polar coordinates of standard curves. • L'Hospital's rule, applications in business, economics and life sciences. • Reduction formulae, derivations and illustrations of reduction formulae of different type. • Parametric equations, parameterizing a curve, arc length of a curve, arc length of parametric curves, area under a curve, area and volume of surface of revolution, techniques of sketching conics.